 Budgeting: The Bursar's Office at Columbia College has compiled a list of basic fees for housing, meal plans and tuition for average Barnard students.
 New York City itself can be expensive, but with careful budgeting and familiarity with the options, the cost of living in a global city can be affordable.

-Metro Card: One Metro ticket is $2.50 and is valid for one trip on the New York City subway system.
+Metro Card: One Metro ticket is $2.50 ($2.75 starting March 22, 2015) and is valid for one trip on the New York City subway system.
 MTA also provides options for week-long or month-long Metro passes.
 Thre are no special fares for college students These tickets can be purchased on entrance to the subway at kiosks or automated machines in the subway.

 Barnard offers a student insurance option called Aetna Student Health (ASH) Policy.
 Pricing, coverage and application information is available to help determine a students' need.